-However, I see your organization and the role it offers as a new challenge which can leverage my skills and allow me to challenge myself and set new goals and further my career in a way that the current organization perhaps doesn't offer."
+However, I see your organization and the role it offers as a new challenge which can leverage my skills, allow me to challenge myself and set new goals, and further my career in a way that the current organization perhaps doesn't offer."

 Of course, this answer needs to be tailored to meet your particular circumstances.
 Start by listing what you like about your current organization and the experience you have gained.
 Compare this with the list of skills and benefits you expect to find in the new organization.
 Use this list to tailor your answer.

 Stay clear of talking about money.
-The sub text of this question and so many others like it is the interviewer is asking 'What's in it for me?'
+The sub text of this question, like so many others is that the interviewer is asking, "What's in it for me?"

 By saying you want to leverage your skills in the new role and show how you can make a strong contribution is precisely what the interviewer wants to hear.